 Doing the homework is a very important part of this course!
+Work the problems on your own.
+Consult with others or Prof. Anlage after you get stuck.
+It is OK to discuss the problem with others, but do not look at their written solutions!
 Homework will be returned by the following week.
 Late homework will not be accepted.
 As compensation, the lowest homework grade from the semester will be dropped.